Skip to Content

 In Arkansas, you can find all sorts of sedimentary, metamorphic, and igneous rocks, including geodes, obsidian, bauxite, agate, chert, dolomite, shale, limestone, sandstone, siltstones, novaculite, clay, or gypsum, among others.

-In the table below, we have highlighted some of the more popular rocks that you can find in Arkansas.
+In the table below, we have highlighted some of the more popular rocks in Arkansas.

 Rock Location